-The Flow Hive has already raised over $12 million and counting.
+The Flow Hive has raised over $13 million and counting.
 Perhaps folks genuinely want to help the bees and think this gadget is the answer.
 Meanwhile, this is a testament that urban beekeeping is thriving.

 Supporters argue that by simplifying (or automating) the most time-consuming part of beekeeping — the harvest — more people may want to take up beekeeping; more beekeeping may lead to greater support to save bees and therefore Flow Hive is a positive thing.